Kelvin MacKenzie: Views

-MacKenzie has been repeatedly embroiled in racist scandals.
-His editorship of The Sun included overseeing the headline "Would You Let This Man Near Your Daughter?" in relation to Benjamin Zephaniah, stating that:

 Scotland

 MacKenzie has criticised Scotland, although he is of Scottish descent – his grandfather was from Stirling.

 In July 2006, MacKenzie wrote a column for The Sun referring to Scots as "Tartan Tosspots" and apparently rejoicing in the fact that Scotland has a lower life expectancy than the rest of the United Kingdom.
 MacKenzie's column provoked a storm of protest and was heavily condemned by numerous commentators including Scottish MPs and MSPs.